 Disasters & Terrorism

-Disasters are often unexpected, sudden, and overwhelming.
+Disasters are often unexpected, sudden and overwhelming.
 Understanding normal responses to these abnormal events can help you cope.

-What do psychologists do at disaster sites?
+What psychologists do on disaster relief operations

 Psychologists don’t offer therapy at disaster sites.
 Instead, they help survivors build on their internal strengths to start the process of recovery.